Thinking About Becoming a Jesuit Volunteer?

 Muchos de nuestros voluntarios trabajan con la comunidad latina, usando diariamente su habilidad de hablar en español.
-Busca los puestos ubicados en las ciudades siguientes para más información: Yakima, Gresham, Wenatchee, Hood River, Portland, Hillsboro, Boise, y Seattle. ¡Piensa en la oportunidad de usar tu español aquí en el noroeste!
+Busca los puestos ubicados en las ciudades siguientes para más información: Yakima, Bend, Portland, Boise, y Seattle. ¡Piensa en la oportunidad de usar tu español aquí en el noroeste!

 As staff we do our best to match applicants with a position that will utilize their strengths, challenge them to grow, and meet the needs of the partner agency.
 We ask our applicants to consider diverse types of placements and to be open to a number of possibilities, as their openness to go where the need is greatest helps us make the best matches and increases applicants’ chances of receiving a placement.

 There is no cost that incoming JVs are required to pay or fundraise to be a part of JVC Northwest.

 However, without fundraising, we would not be able to do what we do.
 Therefore, leading up to and throughout the service year, we invite and encourage JVs to participate in sharing our Jumpstart My Service Year campaign with peers, friends, and loved ones.
 By inviting your communities to support JVC Northwest through gifts both large and small, you can help play a vital role in sustaining our movement for social and ecological justice in the Northwest.